Object-level Geometric Structure Preserving for Natural Image Stitching: The proposed method

+OBJ-GSP introduces SAM to segment objects to obtain their structural contours and preserve object-level structures as well as aligning feature points in stitching.
+Locally, our approach retains the original perspective of each image.
+On a global scale, it seeks to preserve overall structure~\cite{gsp}.
+Moreover, at the object-level, we ensure the integrity of objects within the images, preventing distortion.
+To this end, we take four aspects into consideration: alignment, global similarity, local similarity and object-level shape preservation.
+A grid mesh is adopted to guide the image deformation, where $V$ and $E$ represent the sets of vertices and edges within the grid mesh, as shown in Fig.~\ref{fig_mesh}.
+Image stitching methods aim to find a set of deformed vertex positions, denoted as $\widetilde{V}$, that minimizes the energy function $\psi(V)$.

-\textbf{Alignment term} extracts feature points from the input images with the goal of aligning these points after geometric transformation.
+\textbf{Alignment term} extracts feature points $p$ by with an extractor (e.g. SIFT~\cite{sift}) and matches feature point pairs with matcher $\Phi$.
 For each feature point pair $(p, \Phi(p))$, $\widetilde{v}(p)$ represents the position of $p$ as a linear combination of four vertex positions, and $M$ represents the set of all feature point pairs.
-The algorithm linearly combines the coordinates of the four vertices of each grid to represent the position of $p$ through bilinear interpolation.
+The algorithm linearly combines the coordinates of the four vertices of each grid to represent the position of $p$ through bi-linear interpolation.
 By optimizing the positions of grid vertices after geometric transformation, it aims to bring $p$ as close as possible to $\Phi(p)$.
 Therefore, the energy equation is defined as:

-\textbf{Local similarity term} aims to ensure that the transition from overlapping to non-overlapping regions is natural and undistorted.
+\textbf{Local similarity term} aims to ensure that the transition from overlapping to non-overlapping regions is natural.
 Each grid undergoes a similarity transformation to minimize shape distortion.
 For an edge $(j, k)$, $S_{jk}$ represents its similarity transformation.
 Suppose $v_j$ transforms to $\widetilde{v_j}$ after deformation, and the energy function is defined as:

 \textbf{Global similarity term} operates on a global scale to ensure the entire image undergoes a similarity transformation.
 GSP algorithm evaluates the scale $s$ and rotation $\theta$ within the global image transformation and computes parameters $c(e)$ and $s(e)$ for similarity.
 Thus, the energy function is defined as: